Introduction

 A photograph by James Watt, taken from the NOAA page on coral reef ecosystems1.

-A personal photo of Myrtle the turtle from the New England Aquarium, more specifically the Giant Ocean Tank.
-She and the other creatures who live within and alongside the coral of the tank helped to fuel my passion.
+A personal photo of Myrtle the turtle from the New England Aquarium, more specifically from within the Giant Ocean Tank.
+She and the other creatures who live within that tank, alongside the man-made coral, represent the work of my father and help to fuel my passion.

 Sources